-Egg Nutrition Center (ENC), science division of the American Egg Board, has partnered with the Collegiate & Professional Sports Dietitians Association this summer to expand its ongoing nutrition research and to further illustrate how the natural nutritional properties of hen-laid eggs offer the near-perfect whole food for virtually all athletes.
+Egg Nutrition Center (ENC), science division of the American Egg Board, has partnered with the Collegiate and Professional Sports Dietitians Association to expand its ongoing nutrition research and to further illustrate how the natural nutritional properties of hen-laid eggs offer the near-perfect whole food for virtually all athletes.

 ENC Executive Director Mitchell Kanter, PhD, with degrees in Exercise Science and Nutrition and deep roots in sports nutrition, is marching the “incredible edible” egg out of the kitchen and onto the athletic field, highlighting eggs’ nutrient package of high-quality protein, 13 vitamins and minerals, a modest 72 calories and a price of about 15 cents apiece.